vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 #    editors like vim, diverse compilers ...
 you@a3ba1460d5e4:~$ perl -e 'print "Hello world\n";'

+# IMPORTANT NOTE: THE CONTAINER DOES NOT PROVIDE A GRAPHICAL ENVIRONMENT (X-windows system)
+#  More on this topic later.

-# 5.2 lets have a peak at the sequence data in test_sequences/
+# 5.2 let's have a peak at the sequence data in test_sequences/
 you@a3ba1460d5e4:~$ cd get_homPhy/test_sequences

 you@a3ba1460d5e4:~/get_homPhy/test_sequences$ ls